domosekai/domosekai.github.io/sstp/help.md

 - **Enable PEAP**

-  *SSTP only*
+  *SSTP only and requires iOS 12+*

   Enable if the server requires PEAP for authentication.
-Available on iOS 12+.

 - **Enable EAP**